SillyFreak/typst-scrutinize/examination/docs/manual.typ

   #import "../src/lib.typ": grading, question

   ```
-  // ... and for running, we supply the imported entries
+  // ... and for running, we have the imported entries in `scope`
-  let scope = (grading: grading, question: question)

   let code-to-display = transform-raw-lines(code, l => {
     // the code to display should contain imports including a blank line